 Inpatient and outpatient programs differ from each other in a number of ways—from costs involved and intensity of treatment to the overall environment and support structure present throughout the recovery process.

-Inpatient Addiction Rehab
+What is Inpatient Addiction Rehab?

 Inpatient facilities are rehab centers that offer 24-hour care from staff personnel.1 Hospital-based inpatient services have medical staff members present at all times and, though many residential rehabs have on-staff medical professionals present throughout the day, they can make arrangements for additional medical attention, when needed.
 Both types of inpatient facilities require patients to live at the facility.